 Read more about this duo who are keeping waste tyres from polluting our rivers over here

-If you know any women entrepreneur who is working hard to make this world a better place then write to us at firstname.lastname@example.org and we would love to showcase her on our website.
+If you know any women social entrepreneurs in Nepal who is working hard to make this world a better place then write to us at firstname.lastname@example.org and we would love to showcase her on our website.